 (C) At least 5% of all Low-Income Units at 30% or less of AMGI (7 points).

-(3) Resident Services. (§2306.6710(b)(1)(G) and §2306.6725(a)(1)) A Supportive Housing Development proposed by a Qualified Nonprofit may qualify to receive up to eleven (11) points and all other Developments may receive up to ten (10) points.

-(A) By electing points, the Applicant certifies that the Development will provide a combination of supportive services, which are listed in §11.101(b)(7) of this chapter, appropriate for the proposed residents and that there is adequate space for the intended services.
+(3) Resident Services. (§2306.6710(b)(1)(G) and §2306.6725(a)(1)) A Development may qualify to receive up to eleven (11) points.The Applicant must certify that the Development will provide a combination of supportive services, which are listed in §11.101(b)(7) of this chapter, appropriate for the proposed residents and that there is adequate space for the intended services.
 The provision and complete list of supportive services will be included in the LURA.
 The Owner may change, from time to time, the services offered; however, the overall points as selected at Application will remain the same.
 No fees may be charged to the residents for any of the services.
 Services must be provided on-site or transportation to those off-site services identified on the list must be provided.
 The same service may not be used for more than one scoring item.
-(10 points for Supportive Housing, 9 points for all other Development)

-(B) The Applicant certifies that the Development will contact local nonprofit and governmental providers of services that would support the health and well-being of the Department’s residents, and will make Development community space available to them on a regularly-scheduled basis to provide outreach services and education to the tenants.
-Applicants may contact service providers on the Department list, or contact other providers that serve the general area in which the Development is located.
-(1 point)
+(11 points)

 (4) Opportunity Index.
 The Department may refer to locations qualifying for points under this scoring item as high opportunity areas in some materials.
 A Development is eligible for a maximum of seven (7) opportunity index points.

 (A) A proposed Development is eligible for up to two (2) opportunity index points if it is located entirely within a census tract with a poverty rate of less than the greater of 20% or the median poverty rate for the region and meets the requirements in (i) or (ii) of this subparagraph.